bcdev/eo-child-gen/geo-child-gen/readme.txt

 The properties file (geochildgen.properties) shipped with this delivery can be used as an example.
 The available properties are described within the file.

+When using the "-f" option the input files are described in a text file.
+These descriptions allow various wildcard search options.
+Please refer to the example file (inputFiles_example.txt) for a detailed description.